-As for lawns, Michigan State University‘s extension recommends irrigating lawns in fall and spring to prevent turf damage and loss.
-Well-watered grasses can tolerate the presence of grubs better.
+As for lawns, Michigan State University‘ recommends irrigating lawns in fall and spring to prevent turf damage and loss.
+Well-watered grass can tolerate the presence of grubs.

 Generally, healthy plants are able to tolerate minimal damage, so be sure to keep yours watered, pruned, and nourished.

 Do Japanese beetles bite?